steebchen/prisma-client-go/docs/reference/13-if-present-methods.md

 ## Querying dynamically

-You might want to query dynamically if you have a API and you want the end-user to decide which fields to query.
+You might want to query dynamically if you have an API and you want the end-user to decide which fields to query.
 In the following example, the fields title and content are queried, but if a variable is nil, it means that that field  should be ignored.

 ```go
 var title = "hi"